-Reconciliation … specifically the reconciliation between God and humanity effected by the death, burial, and resurrection of Christ. … The New Testament rarely uses a word for atonement.
-The basic Greek word is usually translated “to reconcile”.
+Reconciliation … specifically the reconciliation between God and humanity effected by the death, burial, and resurrection of Christ. … The basic Greek word is usually translated as “to reconcile”.
 The basic meaning is to establish friendship.

 Therefore Romans 5:10, in the NASB, reads:

-“For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life” (Rom 5:10).
+“For if while we were enemies we were reconciled to God through the death of His Son.”

-So how did the meaning of the word atonement change so much?
 It was the forensic doctrine of salvation that changed the meaning of “atonement” over the centuries.
-The forensic doctrine of salvation teaches that somebody must pay for sins committed.
-TIt presents God as angry and the death of Christ as a sacrifice to pacify God.
+This doctrine teaches that somebody must pay for sins committed.
+It presents God as angry and the death of Christ as a sacrifice to pacify God.
 It was because the reformers had this understanding of the purpose of Christ’s death that the meaning of “atonement” has slowly changed over the centuries to “reparation for an offence or injury” (Merriam-Webster).

 Christ did not die as a sacrifice to pacify God.
 It is not God that had to change.
 The blood of the Cross did not change how the Father feels about us sinners.
 The opposite is rather true, namely that the blood of Christ was the means by which the Father reconciled His creatures to Himself (Col 1:20).
 We must change.
 It is not God that is angry; it is His creatures that “were enemies” (Rom 5:10) and “hostile in mind” (Col 1:21).
 In the Bible, God is never reconciled to us; it is always us that are reconciled to God, through Christ (Col 1:20).
 God, because He loves us, sent His only Son to be “the Lamb of God” (John 1:29) to bring His people back to Him (John 3:16).